jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/dupe-builds.md

 ![Sweepers' role in improving decor.](img/debris-and-decor.png){:class="img-responsive"}

 Note that each stack of debris is worth -9 points of decor - letting junk pile up around areas your Duplicants stay in is a bad idea for managing stress!
 As your Pioneers get to work on making space for the colony, equally important is setting up a Dupe to clean the debris from areas you are converting into dedicated rooms that other Dupes might frequent - like your Barracks/bedroom, research room, and the Latrine/bathroom.
 This is where the hybrid Gofer/Groundskeeper - the "Sweeper" - shines.
+The Gofer and Courier bonus to carrying capacity allows for _much_ quicker removal of debris as well as quicker resource delivery for any ongoing construction.

 Accordingly, I advise fully embracing this role of the Gofer and cross-training them as Groundskeepers - this raises their Strength to enhance Tidy tasks, which _also_ enhances their carrying capacity.
 The early-to-midgame lacks sufficient work for a purely-dedicated Tidy dupe, so folding in said tasks into a cross-trained Gofer makes sense due to this synergy.
 There's also the little fact that for mopping tasks, whatever is mopped (Tidy errand) turns into bottles that must be carried (Supply errand) away.

+Priorities:
+* Very High: Operate, Tidy
+* Low: Dig, Construct.
+Don't disable these outright, but their priority should be shuttling resources.

 ## Supplier

-(The Supply/Engineer hybrid)
+A good look at the job chart will quickly showcase the usefulness of a hybrid Gofer/Engineer build.
+Conveyor belts can only be built by a Dupe that has cross-trained in both Job lines, which will take a considerable time investment to facilitate.
+Fortunately, it's also a fairly useful early-game build as well.

+Whereas the Sweeper suggested above is oriented toward handling debris that interferes with the base, the Supplier is more oriented toward ensuring the base stays up and running.
+As mentioned before with the Sweeper, Gofer and Courier dramatically help increase a Dupe's carrying capacity - this is useful for quicker deliveries of important materials to farms, Coal Generators, Algae Deoxidizers and Terrariums, and more.
+Meanwhile, the Engineer job helps facilitate a Dupe's ability to ensure the base obtains enough electrical energy to keep all the machines operational; after all, electricity is another important resource for the base.
+At the start of the game when all you have is Manual Generators, having a Dupe set to Very High priority for Operate is therefore very useful.

+Keeping in mind that the end-goal of this Dupe is to unlock resource logistics through constructing conveyor belts and the like, it's useful to devote some time to ranking up this Dupe's Architect skill as well.

+Priorities:
+* Very High:  Supply, Operate (during the early game)
+* High: Operate (later, once you move on to other generators), Construction (later, once you've unlocked conveyor belts)
+* Low: Dig.

+As your base grows, Supply errands can rapidly pile up, so having this Dupe devoted full-time to Supply tasks for the early game is quite reasonable.